Cyberlorians/M-21-31/ExecutiveSummary.md

 # M-21-31 Maturity Model Management App

-The **M-21-31 Maturity Model Management App** is a comprehensive solution aimed at strengthening the cybersecurity capabilities of U.S. Federal agencies, aligned with **Executive Order 14028**.
-This new offering was created to help agencies enhance their preparedness and compliance with cybersecurity requirements.
-The app offers a structured approach to improving event logging, enabling agencies to monitor, assess, and validate their progress in meeting the requirements outlined in **Executive Order M-21-31**.
+The **M-21-31 Maturity Model Management App** is a comprehensive solution designed to strengthen the cybersecurity capabilities of U.S. Federal agencies.
+Aligned with **Executive Order 14028** and developed in response to **Executive Order M-21-31**, this new offering enables agencies to manage and mature their event logging capabilities, validate compliance, and enhance visibility before, during, and after a cybersecurity incident.

 ---

 ## Core Objectives

 ### 🔍 Improving Visibility
-The **M-21-31 Maturity Model Management App** is designed to prioritize enhancing visibility **before, during, and after** a cybersecurity incident.
-By providing centralized access for each agency’s **Security Operations Center (SOC)**, this app helps ensure that agencies can detect, investigate, and remediate cybersecurity incidents more effectively.
-This centralized approach enables **coordinated, responsive, and effective incident response**, giving SOC teams the necessary insights for proactive threat detection and mitigation.
+The **M-21-31 Maturity Model Management App** prioritizes visibility across the full incident lifecycle.
+By centralizing event logging data and implementation tracking, agencies gain clearer insights into log coverage and potential blind spots.
+This enables more **responsive, coordinated, and effective incident response**, while also supporting proactive threat mitigation.

+---

 ### 📊 Event Logging Maturity Model

-The **M-21-31 Maturity Model Management App** is built around the **Event Logging Maturity Model**, which introduces four levels of event logging maturity.
-The app helps agencies track and achieve each level, progressively improving their event logging practices and ensuring that all required data is captured and retained.
+M-21-31 introduces a maturity model to ensure consistent and structured improvement of logging practices across federal agencies.
+The **M-21-31 Maturity Model Management App** is designed to help agencies assess, plan, and track their progress toward full compliance.

 #### Event Logging Maturity Levels:
-- **EL0 (Not Effective):** Logging requirements of highest criticality are either not met or only partially met.
+- **EL0 (Not Effective):** Logging requirements of highest criticality are not met or only partially met.
-- **EL1 (Basic):** Only logging requirements of highest criticality are met.
+- **EL1 (Basic):** Logging requirements of highest criticality are met.
 - **EL2 (Intermediate):** Logging requirements of highest and intermediate criticality are met.
-- **EL3 (Advanced):** Logging requirements at all criticality levels are met.
+- **EL3 (Advanced):** Logging requirements across all criticality levels are fully met.

 #### Key Timelines:
-- **Within 60 Days (October 26, 2021):** Agencies should evaluate their maturity against the model and identify implementation gaps.
+- **Within 60 Days (October 26, 2021):** Agencies evaluate their maturity and identify implementation gaps.
-- **Within 1 Year (August 27, 2022):** Agencies must achieve **Event Logging Tier 1 (EL1)** maturity.
+- **Within 1 Year (August 27, 2022):** Achieve **EL1** maturity.
-- **Within 18 Months (February 27, 2023):** Agencies should reach **EL2** maturity.
+- **Within 18 Months (February 27, 2023):** Reach **EL2** maturity.
-- **Within 2 Years (August 27, 2023):** Agencies are expected to achieve **EL3** maturity.
+- **Within 2 Years (August 27, 2023):** Attain **EL3** maturity.

+---

 ### 🗂️ Direct Mappings and Event Artifacts

-The **M-21-31 Maturity Model Management App** begins by identifying the required data specified in the **Executive Order**.
-It creates structured mappings that align each requirement with specific **Microsoft** workloads, tables, and schemas.
-These mappings generate **event artifacts** that serve as the foundation for:
+The **M-21-31 Maturity Model Management App** begins by identifying the **required data elements** outlined in the **M-21-31 Executive Order**.
+It then creates structured mappings that connect these requirements to specific **Microsoft workloads**, **Log Analytics tables**, and **data schemas**.
+These mappings help generate **event artifacts**—definable data points that are expected to be captured by an agency's logging infrastructure.

+These artifacts form the foundation for:

-- Day-to-day security operations
+- **Day-to-day security operations**
-- Audit readiness and evidence collection
+- **Audit readiness and evidence collection**
-- Ongoing compliance validation
+- **Ongoing compliance validation**

-While primarily designed for **Microsoft** products, the **M-21-31 Maturity Model Management App** offers flexibility for users to integrate data from outside the **Microsoft ecosystem**, enabling broader compatibility with other systems and technologies.
+This approach ensures agencies have a clear understanding of what data is expected and where it should reside.
+While the app is optimized for **Microsoft technologies**, it offers the flexibility for users to manually track log data from **non-Microsoft environments**, allowing broader integration with hybrid systems and third-party platforms.

+Importantly, while the app **tracks** whether the correct logs are configured and expected to be collected, **actual event validation happens within Microsoft Sentinel**, using the **Event Verification Workbook**.
+This separation ensures that tracking and forensic proof are handled in their appropriate systems.

+---

 ### 🛡️ Comprehensive GRC and DFIR Tooling
-The **M-21-31 Maturity Model Management App** is designed to be a full-featured **Governance, Risk, and Compliance (GRC)** tool as well as a **Digital Forensics and Incident Response (DFIR)** platform.
-This new app supports **CIOs, CISOs, SOC analysts, and auditors**, helping them manage compliance, investigate incidents, and strengthen cybersecurity frameworks in line with **M-21-31** requirements.

-Additionally, the **Microsoft Sentinel Event Verification Workbook** can be leveraged with Microsoft Sentinel to **prove event logging**.
-This workbook provides an interactive solution to verify that events have been properly logged and are accessible for auditing, further supporting compliance with **M-21-31** guidelines.
+The **M-21-31 Maturity Model Management App** is more than just a compliance tracker.
+It functions as a full-featured:

+- **Governance, Risk, and Compliance (GRC)** tool
+- **Digital Forensics and Incident Response (DFIR)** enabler

+#### GRC Support:
+- Enables agency leadership (CIOs, CISOs, auditors) to **monitor logging posture**
+- Tracks **maturity progress** across EL0–EL3 tiers
+- Offers an **audit-ready structure** for compliance with M-21-31

+#### DFIR Support:
+The app significantly enhances DFIR readiness by mapping what logs should exist, where they should be stored, and ensuring retention settings are in place.
+However, **event validation is performed within Microsoft Sentinel**, using the dedicated:

+> 🔎 **Microsoft Sentinel Event Verification Workbook**
+> This workbook confirms that log events were successfully collected by Sentinel, using KQL queries and visualizations.
+It provides **forensic-level validation** that is essential for incident investigation, root cause analysis, and regulatory reporting.

+Together, these tools deliver an end-to-end solution:

+- The **App** provides **tracking, planning, and compliance mapping**
+- **Sentinel + Workbook** delivers **event proof, log validation, and forensic readiness**

+This approach gives DFIR and SOC teams a single source of truth for what should be logged and where to go to prove it, enhancing both **incident response** and **evidence integrity**.

 ---

 ## Guiding Principles

 ### 🔄 Continuous Improvement
-The **M-21-31 Maturity Model Management App** is regularly updated to incorporate the latest advancements in:
+The **M-21-31 Maturity Model Management App** is continuously enhanced to reflect the latest in:

 - Cybersecurity best practices
-- Log management technologies
+- Logging technologies
-- Federal compliance standards
+- Federal mandates and guidance

-Developed by dedicated professionals in their own time, the **M-21-31 Maturity Model Management App** reflects a deep commitment to **national security** and continuous improvement in the cybersecurity space.
+Created by cybersecurity professionals on their own time, the app is rooted in a strong commitment to national security and federal collaboration.

 ### 🤝 Collaboration and Support
-**M-21-31 Maturity Model Management App** promotes collaboration, working alongside federal agencies to address unique cybersecurity challenges. **Ongoing support** ensures that agencies have the assistance needed for smooth implementation of **M-21-31** guidelines.
+Designed with flexibility in mind, the app fosters cooperation with federal agencies to meet unique operational needs.
+Dedicated support teams are available to help with deployment, training, and optimization for your specific mission objectives.

 ---

 ## 🚀 Impact

-By leveraging cutting-edge technologies and deep domain expertise, **U.S. Federal agencies** can:
+By leveraging this modernized approach to log maturity management and validation, **U.S. Federal agencies** can:

-- Enhance their cybersecurity posture
+- Strengthen cybersecurity posture and visibility
-- Ensure ongoing compliance with **M-21-31**
+- Validate compliance with **M-21-31** mandates
-- Safeguard critical systems and data
+- Increase operational readiness for threat detection and incident response
+- Improve forensic traceability and reduce response time during incidents

 ---

+📫 **Need help or have feedback?**
-Please contact us at **m2131collective@microsoft.com** for any feedback and/or assistance.
+Email us at **m2131collective@microsoft.com** for support, collaboration opportunities, or deployment guidance.